cs-4241-2024/a1-gettingstarted/README.md

 Nandita Kumar
 http://a1-mknandita.glitch.me

-This project shows the specified information about me against an animated background.
+This project shows the specified information about me against an animated background. *Please make sure to open the Glitch in a full-sized window in order to properly view all features of the site.*

 ## TTD
 - turn blobs into sin wave-esque things that are diagonally positioned on the canvas but are moving in the x and y directions (so its like a wave)(this would be so cool but so hard)